Department of Numbers

 Grand Rapids-Wyoming, Michigan Unemployment

-The BLS reported that the unemployment rate for Grand Rapids fell 0.3 percentage points in December 2011 to 7.4%.
-For the same month, the metro unemployment rate was 1.9 percentage points lower than the Michigan rate.
-The unemployment rate in Grand Rapids peaked in September 2009 at 11.5% and is now 4.1 percentage points lower.
+The BLS reported that the unemployment rate for Grand Rapids fell 0.0 percentage points in March 2023 to 3.5%.
+For the same month, the metro unemployment rate was 0.6 percentage points lower than the Michigan rate.
+The unemployment rate in Grand Rapids peaked in April 2020 at 20.5% and is now 17.0 percentage points lower.
+From a post peak low of 3.4% in January 2022, the unemployment rate has now grown by 0.1 percentage points.
 You can also compare Grand Rapids unemployment with unemployment in other cities.

 Unemployment Rate: Grand Rapids, Michigan, National